2021 Saudi Arabian Grand Prix: Post-race

-Red Bull team principal Christian Horner compared the actions of race director Masi to "like being at the local market", and added: "It felt like today the sport missed [Masi's predecessor] Charlie Whiting."
-Formula One chief Ross Brawn said that Masi dealt with the situation in a pragmatic way.
+The decision was met with frustration from the Red Bull team: speaking to Motorsport.com, Christian Horner compared the actions of Michael Masi to "being at the local market with a bit of trading for position versus penalty", and added: "I think we’re over-regulated.
+There’s rules about 10 car lengths, then the formation lap isn’t a formation lap if it’s a restart.
+It feels that there’s too many rules.
+It felt like today the sport missed [Masi's predecessor] Charlie Whiting."
+Helmut Marko expressed his belief that Verstappen was being treated unfairly by the FIA stewards, "Our engineers are preparing that we can prove Max was constant with his braking, he didn't brake test like Hamilton said.
+Then he crashed into our car, he unfortunately put two cuts in the rear tyre.
+That was so severe that we couldn't attack anymore.
+We had to take speed out."
+In defense of the penalty, Formula One chief Ross Brawn said that Masi dealt with the situation in a pragmatic way.
 Masi commented: "I wouldn't call it a deal, as from a race director's perspective I have no authority to instruct the teams to do anything in that situation.
 I can give them an offer, [I have] the ability to do that but the choice is theirs.
 The stewards are obviously empowered to give penalties, but I can give them my perspective.
 That's why I offered them the ability to give that position up."
+Wolff, recognizing the tension between Hamilton and Verstappen, hoped that the officiating in Saudi Arabia would force the two drivers to avoid a potentially championship-deciding collision at Abu Dhabi.